EngMarianaBrito/EngMarianaBrito/README.md

+# A little of my professional history
-# > What's up guys,my name is Lia! 🥰
+## What's up guys,my name is Lia! 👋

-I'am currently studying Full Stack development, artificial intelligence and quantum intellectual.
-I am a software engineering graduate student and I am passionate about technology and programming.
+I am currently studying Full Stack development, artificial intelligence, quantum computing and forence.
+I do software engineering and I'm passionate about programming, designer and innovation.

-__+ My Staks are:__
+__My Staks are:__
 * Java
 * JavaScript
 * Python